 Eco-Friendly Purchasing policies help to limit exposure to toxic chemicals in city-owned buildings.
-Since cities collectively spend billions of dollars every year purchasing potentially toxic products, prioritizing the city's selection of less harmful products in three categories - cleaning supplies, foodware, and furnishings - means that leaders are able to use the power of city procurement to impact health.
+Since cities collectively spend billions of dollars every year purchasing potentially toxic products, prioritizing the city's selection of less harmful products in three categories - cleaning supplies, foodware, and furnishings - enables leaders to use the power of city procurement to impact health.
 When city leaders buy eco-friendly products for city buildings, they make it clear that the health of our communities and our environment is worth protecting.

 CityHealth works with the Center for Environmental Health on the assessment of Eco-Friendly Purchasing policies.
-The assessment includes information about city-specific laws, along with relevant county- and state-level laws passed by September 30, 2022.
+The assessment includes information about city-specific laws, along with relevant county- and state-level laws passed by June 1, 2023.
+Preemption data are not collected for this policy.